Centre collégial de l'Alberta

 Founded 2014 | Edmonton, AB

-Centre collégial de l’Alberta is run by the French-language faculty at Campus Saint-Jean at the University of Alberta.
+The Centre Collégial de l’Alberta is run by the French-language faculty at Campus Saint-Jean at the University of Alberta.
 The school opened in 2014 to meet a demand for college-level courses from Alberta’s growing francophone population.
-The province has the fourth-largest French-speaking population in Canada; more than 200,000 primary and secondary school students were in French-language programs in 2017-18.
+The province has the fourth-largest French-speaking population in Canada; more than 200,000 primary and secondary school students are enrolled in French-language programs.

-The college offers programs in three areas: a two-year diploma in business administration, a one-year certificate and a two-year diploma in early childhood education (ECE), and an eight-month health care aide (HCA) certificate.
+The college offers programs in three areas: a two-year diploma in business administration, a one-year certificate and a two-year diploma in early childhood education (ECE) and an eight-month health care aide (HCA) certificate.
 Business administration and ECE are offered through distance learning.
-The HCA program includes a lab component, and both the ECE and HCA programs include practicums.
-The school prides itself on a supportive and intimate atmosphere.
+The HCA program has a lab component, and both the ECE and HCA programs include practicums.
+The school prides itself on a supportive atmosphere.

 Located in Edmonton’s French Quarter, the campus is a cultural hub for Alberta’s francophones and includes Le Carrefour, a French-language bookshop and boutique.
 Eligible students can apply to stay at Résidence Saint-Jean, where residents commit to living in an entirely French-speaking environment for a total immersion experience.
 Anyone can join a range of francophone student clubs and sports teams.
 A free shuttle links Campus Saint-Jean to the University of Alberta’s North Campus.